 In the last one here, people love their animals.
 They're always looking for ways to do fun things with their animals.
 If you ever had a dog and you fed them peanut butter, it can be a really fun experience, especially if you want to do some voiceovers later.
 But here's a query, what peanut butter is safe for dogs?
 Right at the top, we've got a featured snippet, but we also see these images here.
 Now, these images aren't necessarily in this article, this is part of the image pack.
 Again, if you're a brand and maybe you're a peanut butter brand, or you're a pet brand, you can mark up your images in order to give some brand visibility to your logos, your creatives that you're showing here.

-So here are some key takeaways.
+Here are some key takeaways.
 Your brand story is more than just your creatives and your content.
-It goes a lot deeper than that, and it goes into your values as a company, your purpose, your identity, and how it all connects together and how that story is being told across all the different channels we have for us today.
+It goes a lot deeper than that, and it goes into your values as a company, your purpose, your identity, how it all connects together, and how that story is being told across all the different channels we have for us today.

 Now, search engines are most concerned with search intent and they want to make sure that the results that they're delivering match the intent of the searcher.
-Now, search intent should and can be used when you're developing your brand story.
-When you look at these queries and you understand what people are asking for, you can begin to align the searcher's intent, their needs with your values and your propositions for them to actually engage with you as a business.
-And the companies that do this, that clearly articulate their brand story and position themselves as an advocate in these areas will see increased visibility.
+Search intent should and can be used when you're developing your brand story.
+When you look at these queries and you understand what people are asking for, you can begin to align the searcher's intent, their needs with your values, and your propositions for them to actually engage with you as a business.
+The companies that do this, that clearly articulate their brand story and position themselves as an advocate in these areas will see increased visibility.